githubgobi/matrimony/readme.md

 This is a laravel based Matrimony website based on graph theory to connect all the people.

-## Our other Projects
+## Our Projects

 Simple browser based "Point of Sales" system and it will fit for any retails shop.
-[Demo : Pos](http://pos.goeasytechnosolutions.com)
+[Demo : POS](http://pos.goeasytechnosolutions.com)

 ITax Application for android phones [Application Download : ITax](http://apps.goeasytechnosolutions.com)